KosinskiLab/mosaic/docs/tutorial/data/sessions.rst

 Programmatic Access for Developers
 ----------------------------------

-Mosaic uses the :py:func:`open_session <mosaic.formats.reader.open_session>` function to import sessions.
-This function returns a pickle object containing the current session.
-Generally, they are not intended to be used directly, but can be be useful for developers building custom workflows.
+Mosaic uses the :py:func:`open_session <mosaic.formats.reader.open_session>` function to import sessions from pickle files.
+Generally, session files are not intended to be used directly, but can be be useful for developers building custom workflows.

 An example is shown below: